software-students-spring2024/1-specification-exercise-team-fizzbuzz/README.md

     - help find connections between friends.
     - help me get more inspiration
     - teach me about their vibes
+    - they are very telling of a person
+    - something like that can help inspire me to get gifts for someone because I get a feel for their personality/aesthetic
+- I find it superficial and unnatural to get a person I don't quite know a gift of (for example) a character from a show/film they like if I didn't come to learn of that myself.
+I don't want to be 'told' what to get a person by a friend or otherwise; it is nicer to make that discovery and feel like you're learning about a person.
+- It is important to be able to find the easiest, fastest, cheapest places to get the gifts as it would save me time looking for where I can find something I saw online.
+- On WeChat, there is a feature where you can scan items, clothing, accessories, etc. you find daily and be given links to where you can buy something that matches to that item.
+- When splitting up the cost of a gift amongst more than one gifter, I often find that one person bears the weight of buying the gift and then isn't paid back by everyone involved, so a way to guarantee the price can be split amongst more than one person would be helpful
+    - There are restaurants in Abu Dhabi that allow you to split the bill across every one at the table so something like that would be great.

 ### Hamdan Zoghbor:
 - Friends sometimes end up buying similar/repeated gifts.